 Annual themes were introduced to encourage guilds to plan their programmes more effectively.
 These imaginative resources were introduced in the 1950s to give a focus for guilds but are sufficiently broad to allow for imaginative planning.
-The Theme for 2020- 2021 is The Extra Mile.
+The Theme for 2021- 2022 is Lights and Bushels.

 Topics were a later introduction.
 They offer a chance to explore a particular issue of current concern, possibly leading to some local action.

 Resource material for each theme and topic is prepared and circulated before each new session and training days are offered to help local leadership teams use the theme and address the topic in their local groups.
 Additional material and notes for speakers are available on our resources area.

-From 2018-2021, the work, worship, and focus of the Guild falls under the strategy: One Journey, Many Roads.
+From 2021-2024, the work, worship, and focus of the Guild falls under the strategy: Look forward in faith.